buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.5.3 =
+ * Tested with PHp 8.1 & WordPress 6.1.
+ * Fixed a compatibility issue with WP Cerber plugin

 = 1.5.2 =
  * Fixed a notice thrown by php when transient did not return array for the directory size cache.